EngruugbeJimmy/todo_list/README.md

 ![](https://img.shields.io/badge/EngruugbeJimmy-blue)

 # TO DO LIST PROJECT ES6
-This repo created to contains to do list project files.
+This repo is created to contains to do list project files.
 In this project I used ES6.

 ## Overview